jlecomte/ascom-switch-hub/README.md

 ## Downloading And Installing The Driver

 Starting with version `1.1.1`, you can install the ASCOM driver by running the executable setup file that you will find in the [releases page](https://github.com/jlecomte/ascom-switch-hub/releases).
-By default, it places files under `C:\Program Files (x86)\Dark Sky Geek\OAG Focuser ASCOM Driver`.
+By default, it places files under `C:\Program Files (x86)\Dark Sky Geek\ASCOM Switch Hub`.

 ## Compiling The Driver (For Developers Only)